 • Scatter in water ($100-$1,000) — Dumping the ashes in a body of water is often called a “burial at sea” or “water burial.”
 You essentially drop a biodegradable urn (containing the ashes inside), allowing it to dissolve in water.
 Or you can dump the raw ashes directly in the water.
 Check your state and local laws before disposing of cremains in a body of water.
 Many states have regulations that govern if and how you can spread human ashes in water.

-• Burial ($350-$3,000)– While uncommon, some people opt to bury the cremains.
-There may be additional fees if you work with a cemetery that requires an urn vault.
+• Urn/remains burial ($350-$3,000)– While uncommon, some people opt to bury the urn of remains in a cemetery.
+The average cost of burying an urn at a cemetery is $350-$3,000; there may also be additional fees if you work with a cemetery that requires an urn vault.

 • Store in a columbarium or mausoleum ($1,000- $60,000) — A columbarium is a building that has little niches meant to hold urns.
 A mausoleum is a small house-like structure meant to store caskets or urns.
 Some mausoleums are very large and extravagant, making them extremely expensive.